Home Resources Blog Anywaves RF Products on the Hera Mission for Planetary Defence

 Beyond planetary defense, the Hera Mission will also conduct detailed scientific investigations of Dimorphos.
 The spacecraft will examine the asteroid’s physical and compositional characteristics, including its mass, density, and structural integrity.

-Hera will be the first mission to measure the subsurface and internal structures of an asteroid using the JuRA low-frequency radar on board the CubeSat Juventas.
+Hera will be the first mission to measure the subsurface and internal structures of an asteroid using the JuRa low-frequency radar on board the CubeSat Juventas, whose radar payload electronics were developed by EmTroniX, now part of Anywaves.
 The entire moon, Dimorphos, will be mapped with a spatial resolution of a few meters and the vicinity of the impact with a resolution of 10 centimeters.
 The mass of Dimorphos will be estimated with high accuracy, allowing a direct estimate of the momentum transfer efficiency from the DART impact.

 Technological Innovation: Paving the Way for Future Missions